bor0/gidti/manuscript/chapter4.md

 Idris, even though a research language, can still have its own uses.
 It is a Turing complete language, which means that it has the same expressive power as other programming languages, for example Java, or C++.

-There are several ways to install Idris.
-For Haskellers, one way is to install Idris as an additional package with `cabal install idris`.
-The second way is direct Idris installation via https://www.idris-lang.org/download.
+Idris can be downloaded and installed via https://www.idris-lang.org/download.

 ## 4.1.
 Basic syntax and definitions